The Web Blooms Again: How the Likes of Ello & DuckDuckGo Can Save Our Souls

 For the sake of our sanity and overall mental health we need to support such new endeavors like Ello and DuckDuckGo.
 Indeed DDG isn’t really new anymore.

-They have started in 2010 I think but they are only recently growing so much that the mainstream can catch a glimpse of the “new” search engine.
+They have officially started in 2008 but they are only recently growing so much that the mainstream can catch a glimpse of the “new” search engine.